 13) Vitosha Nature Park

-If you are visiting Sofia for more days, don’t omit to visit Vitosha Nature Park.
+If you are visiting Sofia for several days, don’t omit to visit Vitosha Nature Park.
 It’s a paradise quite close to the city.
-Although I didn’t have much time to explore it, I was impressed by the oustanding autumn landscape.
+Although I didn’t have much time to explore it, I was impressed by the outstanding autumn landscape.

 14) Vitosha Boulevard

-While you are exploring Sofia, it is almost certain that you will come across Vitosha Boulevard which is the main commercial street in the centre of the city.
+While you are exploring Sofia, it is almost certain that you will come across Vitosha Boulevard, which is the main commercial street in the city centre.
 This lively pedestrian street is filled with stores, restaurants, and bars.